16 Important Humanitarian Crises and Trends to Know in 2026

 Disinformation

 Disinformation campaigns continue to be one of the most insidious, population-wide destabilization tactics, especially in countries that strictly limit civilian internet access.
-However, anyone can fall victim to disinformation in desperate circumstances; take the purposeful manipulation of wartime refugees by human traffickers.
+However, anyone can fall victim to disinformation in desperate circumstances; take, for instance, the purposeful manipulation of wartime refugees by human traffickers.

 To combat widespread disinformation among displaced populations in Latin America, the IRC has launched InfoPalante, a digital platform that enables users to access crucial information regarding civil and legal rights, jobs and access to healthcare in their asylum countries.
 On a global scale, the Disinformation Index aims to provide neutral and transparent data on political and social developments around the world, acting as an impartial resource for journalists, policymakers and business leaders.